-Duff has a bachelor’s in Philosophy from the University of Pennsylvania and earned his law degree from Harvard Law School.
+Duff earned his bachelor’s degree from West Chester University of Pennsylvania and his J.D. at Harvard Law School.

 Prof. Michael Duff breaks down the three presumptions guiding workers’ comp cases and issues arising out of Covid-19-related claims.